 Be Healthy Denver

-Published every three years, a CHA measures progress toward improving Denver’s health and identifies areas of health concern.
-The findings help guide local organizations on where to focus resources and efforts in future years.
+Published every five years, a community health assessment measures progress toward improving Denver’s health and identifies areas of health concern.
+The findings help guide Denver’s public health agencies, in collaboration with local organizations and community stakeholders, on where to focus resources and efforts in future years.

 - Prevention – Many of Denver’s leading causes of death, disease and injury are preventable.